• Skip to primary navigation

 Instructions

 1. Make the wonton dough.
 In a large bowl (or the bowl of a stand mixer fitted with the dough hook attachment), add the flour and salt and stir to combine.
 Add the beaten egg and stir well to incorporate it (it'll be a shaggy mess at this point).
-Slowly add the water 1 tablespoon at a time just until the mixture comes together and you can form it into a ball.
+Slowly add the water 1 tablespoon at a time just until the mixture comes together, and you can form it into a ball.
 It should be fairly stiff at this point, not super soft and pliable.
 Add more flour 1 teaspoon at a time if it's too soft.

 2. Lightly knead the dough & rest it.
 If kneading the dough by hand, remove the stiff dough round from the mixing bowl and knead it for about 2 minutes, place it back into the bowl, cover it with sustainable cling film, and allow it to rest at room temperature for 10 minutes (this helps the gluten relax and makes it easier to knead by hand).
 If using a stand mixer with the dough hook attachment, you can skip letting it rest and begin kneading it right away.

 3. Fully knead the dough & rest it.
 Knead the dough in the mixer using the dough hook attachment on speed 2 for 10 minutes (or by hand for about 12 minutes) until the dough is smooth and pliable.
+Cover the dough and rest it for up to 30 minutes to allow the dough time to hydrate, and the gluten to relax, making it easier to roll.

 5. Cutting the wonton wrappers.
 Remove one piece of rested dough onto a lightly dusted workspace and unfold it.
 Sprinkle it with a little flour and roll it out to ⅛ inch thick (paper-thin), dusting with more cornstarch as needed to prevent sticking.
 Using a pizza wheel cutter or a knife, cut the dough into 3-inch (8cm) squares.
 Repeat with the remaining dough.
 Save the scrap pieces to be used as noodles in soup, or fried to make delicious crispy wontons, and Enjoy!